krishaamer/green-filter-research/research/literature/sustainability.md

 to be feasible for the app.**

 ### Nationally Determined Contributions {#nationally-determined-contributions}

+Scalable Climate Solutions: What really works on a large scale?

 -   @climateanalyticsClimateActionTracker2023 Climate Action Tracker
     data portal allows to compare countries.